 SymbIOTics is a LEGO Compatible Internet of Things (IoT) Platform designed for elementary school students.
 This educational platform teaches students about technology and devices so they can build their own IoT systems.

-Grove Zero is a collection with sensors and actuators that snap together magnetically.
+Grove Zero is a collection of sensors and actuators that snap together magnetically.
 They can be programmed with MakeCode or a downloadable Module Matcher.
 The kit comes with multiple function sensors, development tools, and a STEM starter pack.

 E-Blox are LEGO-like bricks with embedded electric circuit components such as batteries, motors, lights, and switches.
 They can be used alone or with LEGO bricks to create structures with lights and motion.